 Let’s write for Humans, not search engines!

-Never in the history of human literacy has so much been written and never has so much thereof been ignored.
+Welcome to 2021.
+Never in the history of human literature has so much written content been produced and never has so much writing been ignored.

-Quantity obsessed SEO fanatics are churning out content for content’s sake – Volumes, it would put Leo Tolstoy to shame.
+SEO fanatics are churning out content for volumes’ sake – it puts Leo Tolstoy to shame.

 Web Crawlers are good at counting words, even at spotting unique content, but they have not learnt to recognise quality, yet.
 You try to keep up with Penguins, Hummingbirds, Possums, Hawks, animals in all shapes and sizes that are making the rounds on SEO-logy sites, and you are always one step behind the next algorithm.